 In the picture(s) the passes marked red were climbed in 2011, but many of those are on this year’s “to do list” again.

 Most notable passes I “missed” in 2011 are Tre Cime di Lavaredo, which can be combined with Tre Croci from Cortina d’Ampezzo, Valcroce (Kreuztal), delle Erbe (Würzjoch) and of course the Plan de Corones (Kronplatz).

-Also the “Stelvio fork” to Solda and Madonna di Campiglio were not climbed in 2011 and I will most likely ride the Drieländergiro, but not on the 23rd and I will not be starting in Nauders.
+Also the “Stelvio fork” to Solda and Madonna di Campiglio were not climbed in 2011 and I might ride some version of the Drieländergiro*, but I will not be starting in Nauders.

-And yes, the Mortirolo is on the list again too – I climbed it from Mazzo in 2011, but I’m planning on cycling the alternatives – Edolo/Monno, Grosio and maybe Tovo – as well…
+And yes, the Mortirolo is on the list again too – I climbed it from Mazzo in 2011, but I’m planning on cycling the alternatives – Edolo/Monno and/or Grosio as well…